osl-incubator/scicookie/docs/guide.md

   ease of use compared to other build systems.
 It is designed to be fast and scalable, making it suitable for both small and large projects.

+- [Setuptools](https://setuptools.pypa.io/en/latest/): It's a package that
+  facilitates the distribution and installation of Python packages.
+Setuptools provides a way to define metadata about your project, such as its name, version, dependencies, and other details.
+It also provides functionality for building and distributing packages, creating distribution archives, and installing packages with their dependencies.  _"It helps developers to easily share reusable code (in the form of a library) and programs (e.g., CLI/GUI tools implemented in Python), that can be installed with pip and uploaded to PyPI."_

 The idea behind the options in SciCookie is that you can choose from some of the most popular system compilers to suit your needs and preferences for developing Python packages.
 If you think we should add more options, you can submit your